Sparse grid time-discontinuous Galerkin method with streamline diffusion for transport equations: Numerical Experiments

 exhibits the analytical decay rate up to $t=25$ or $t=30$ depending on the level $L$.
 Furthermore the invariants particle number, total energy and entropy, i.e.\

 are shown.
 We see that the mass is almost conserved whereas the energy and entropy only up to a small error.

-In the 2+2-dimensional setting we use $\Omega = [0, 4 \pi]^2 \times [-6, 6]^2$ and
+In the 2+2-dimensional setting we use $\Omega = (0, 4 \pi)^2 \times (-6, 6)^2$ and

 Again we simulate the system with the same settings as in the 1+1-dimensional case, where the coarsest meshes now consist of four by four squares.
-The results are shown in Fig \ref{fig:landau2d}.
+The results are shown in Fig.\ \ref{fig:landau2d}.
 Qualitatively the results of the 1+1-dimensional setting are reproduced with slightly higher errors.

-Both tests show that the method can be used also in the case of nonlinear problems.
+The second example is the two-stream instability, where two beams propagate in opposite directions.
+Here, small perturbations in the initial condition lead to an exponential increase in electrical energy and a subsequent saturation.